jvlcek/manageiq-api-examples/README.md

 The examples require the shell environment variable `MIQ` to contain the IP Address or hostname of a ManageIQ instance.

+The `:id`s in the examples will need to be modified to match the configuration being exercised.

 All examples will have the following format:

 ```ruby